 Common signs and symptoms of alcohol abuse include:

-- For example, performing poorly at work, neglecting your kids, or skipping out on commitments because you’re hung over.
+- performing poorly at work, neglecting your kids, or skipping out on commitments because you are hung over;

-- Using alcohol in situations where it’s physically dangerous, such as drinking and driving, operating machinery while intoxicated, or mixing alcohol with prescription medication against GP’s orders.
+- using alcohol in situations where it is physically dangerous, such as drinking and driving, operating machinery while intoxicated, or mixing alcohol with prescription medication against GP’s orders;

-- For example, getting arrested for driving under the influence or for drunk and disorderly conduct.
+- getting arrested for driving under the influence or for drunken and disorderly conduct;

-- Getting drunk with your friends, for example, even though you know your partner will be very upset, or fighting with your family because they dislike how you act when you drink.
+- getting drunk with your friends, even when you know your partner or family members will be upset, or fighting with your family because they dislike how you act when you drink.

 Getting Help for Alcohol Abuse

-As stated previously, we strongly recommend that in the first instance you consult your GP before you talk to us about how we can help you
+As stated previously, we strongly recommend that in the first instance you consult your GP before talking to us about how we can help you.

-If you’re ready to admit you have a drinking problem, you’ve already taken the first step.
+If you are ready to admit you have a drinking problem, you have already taken the first step.

 It takes tremendous strength and courage to face alcohol abuse and alcoholism head on.
 Reaching out for support is the second step.

-I offer FREE initial consultations without financial obligations to allow us to determine which therapeutic intervention could be most appropriate for you.
+I offer FREE initial consultations without any financial obligation to allow us to determine which therapeutic intervention will be most appropriate for you.